PumpkingPi/mcrcon/README.md

 ##### Binary releases

-Pre-built binaries are provided for Linux and Windows: https://github.com/Tiiffi/mcrcon/releases/latest
+Pre-built binaries for Linux and Windows: https://github.com/Tiiffi/mcrcon/releases/latest

 ##### Via package manager
 See https://pkgs.org/download/mcrcon and https://repology.org/project/mcrcon/packages for available packages in various Linux distros (note that some packages might be outdated).